shahaastha08/HarryPotterEncyclopedia/README.md

 The following is a diagram of the components for your this part of your application:
 ![Task 2 Diagram](docs/Project4-Diagram-Partial.png)

 Your web service should be deployed to the cloud and provide a simple RESTful API similar to those you have developed in prior projects.
 You do NOT have to implement all HTTP methods, only those that make sense for your application.
 Your web service must fetch information from some 3rd party API.
-In Project 1 you experimented with screen scraping, therefore that is not allowed in this project.
-Rather, you must find an API that provides data via XML or JSON.
-It is easy and can be fun to search for APIs; the [GitHub Public APIs repository](https://github.com/public-apis/public-apis) is a good place to start.

-**Use APIs that require authentication with caution.** Many APIs will require you get a key (e.g. Flickr, which you used in the Android lab, required an API key).
-This is ok.
-But APIs that require authentication via OAuth or other schemes add a lot of work.
-Experiment ahead of time, but if you are brave, go ahead…

-**Be sure your API is from a reputable source.
-Your API still needs to be available when the TAs go to grade your project.** Make sure you do not base your project on an API built by a 7th grade student…

-**Banned APIs:** There are a number of APIs that have been used too often and are no longer interesting in this class.
-Therefore, you **cannot** use any of the following:
-- Agify.io
-- Alpha Vantage
-- Dog.ceo
-- Eventful
-- Flickr (for we have already done that)
-- Google Maps (unless you also use a 2nd API to get info to put on the map)
-- IsEvenAPI.xyz
-- Last.fm
-- Merriam-Webster Dictionary
-- NASA Astronomy Picture of the Day
--	NYTimes APIs: specifically top stories, news wires, popular, and books.
--	OpenMovieDatabase
-- Pokemon API
-- Spoonacular
-- Spotify
-- Any weather API
--	Yahoo Finance API
--	Yelp
-- YouTube
-- Zomato

 Users will access your application via a native Android application. **You do not need to have a browser-based interface for your application** (only for the Dashboard).
 The Android application should communicate with your web service deployed to the cloud.
 Your web service is where the business logic for your application should be implemented (including fetching information from the 3rd party API).